Spanish IV Tutorial: Basic Phrases, Vocabulary and Grammar

 vengamos vengáis vengan |

-Many verbs are irregular in the past subjunctive as well:
+A few verbs are irregular in the imperfect subjunctive as well:

 decir - to say/tell |